makerdao/community/governance/polls/title: Risk and legal assessment to increase the NS-DROP DC to 50M DAI - November 28, 2022.md

 ---
 # Poll: Risk and legal assessment to increase the NS-DROP DC to 50M DAI - November 28, 2022

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO mandated actors.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Strategic Finance Core Unit ([SF-001](https://mips.makerdao.com/mips/details/MIP39c2SP36)).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 28 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**